 The header file vtkm/exec/CellEdge.h contains a collection of functions to help identify the edges of a cell.
 The first such function is vtkm::exec::CellEdgeNumberOfEdges.
-This function takes the number of points in the cell, the shape of the cell, and an instance of the calling worklet (for error reporting).
-It returns the number of edges the cell has (as a vtkm::IdComponent).
+This function takes the number of points in the cell, the shape of the cell, and places the number of edges the cell as in its third argument (which is a reference to a vtkm::IdComponent).
+The function returns a vtkm::ErrorCode (section 19.9) for the status of the operation.

 The second function is vtkm::exec::CellEdgeLocalIndex.
-This function takes, respectively, the number of points, the local index of the point in the edge (0 or 1), the local index of the edge (0 to the number of edges in the cell), the shape of the cell, and an instance of the calling worklet.
-It returns a vtkm::IdComponent containing the local index (between 0 and the number of points in the cell) of the requested point in the edge.
+This function takes, respectively, the number of points, the local index of the point in the edge (0 or 1), the local index of the edge (0 to the number of edges in the cell), the shape of the cell, and a reference to a vtkm::IdComponent to put the result.
+The result is the local index (between 0 and the number of points in the cell) of the requested point in the edge.
 This local point index is consistent with the point labels in Figure 25.2.
 To get the point indices relative to the data set, the edge indices should be used to reference a PointIndices list.
+The function returns a vtkm::ErrorCode (section 19.9) for the status of the operation.

 The third function is vtkm::exec::CellEdgeCanonicalId.
-This function takes the number of points, the local index of the edge, the shape of the cell, a Vec-like containing the global id of each cell point, and an instance of the calling worklet.
-It returns a vtkm::Id2 that is globally unique to that edge.
+This function takes the number of points, the local index of the edge, the shape of the cell, a Vec-like containing the global id of each cell point, and a reference to a vtkm::Id2 to put the result.
+The result is a pair of numbers that is globally unique to that edge.
 If CellEdgeCanonicalId is called on an edge for a different cell, the two will be the same if and only if the two cells share that edge.
 CellEdgeCanonicalId is useful for finding coincident components of topology.